leonardobarilani/edge-computing-thesis/FaaS/openfaas-offloading-session/session-offloading-manager/README.md

 TODO:

+* Guide on how to deploy everything (setup of containers, writing functions, calling functions)
-* Add parameter <session> to /force-offload and /offload-session to allow the Oracle to offload a specific session
+* ~~Add parameter <session> to /force-offload to allow the Oracle to offload a specific session~~
-* Fix onload-session bug (example: A with children B and C. B offload to A. C call onload on A. A onload session of node B to node C, which is wrong)
+* ~~Fix onload-session bug (example: A with children B and C. B offload to A. C call onload on A. A onload session of node B to node C, which is wrong)~~
 * Implement iterative (parent-up-to-root) onload-session
 * Maybe use [this](https://redis.io/commands/memory-usage/) to choose what sessions to offload
 * Maybe use [this](https://github.com/kubernetes-sigs/metrics-server)

 Optional TODO:

+* Embed Offloadable into openfaas:entrypoint
 * Move `String EdgeInfrastructureUtils.getParentHost()` to Deployer jar.
 Should be an env variable created in `faas-cli deploy`.
 * Completely hide internal serialization/deserialization type (json) from function calls (SessionToken.initJson())
 * ~~Replace json.simple with Gson~~